usu-cidi/qa-update/README.md

 Notes:
 * The API may take a few minutes to put together the zip file and download it to your machine

+Unzip the Ally report file.
+Move `courses.csv` into the project folder.

 Run the following command to merge the reports with each other and the monday template:

 To fill in a blank monday board (at the beginning of a new semester), run:
 ```commandline
 bash generateFullFile.sh